All Episodes

 $650 million for digital TV converter box coupons.

-I mean, and that by the way, this is now going to get us up to two trillion, not one.
+I mean, and by the way, this is now going to get us up to $2 trillion, not one.

 People are forgetting all the stimuli and bailouts that occurred throughout calendar 2008.

-The American Recovery and Reinvestment Act won a 41 billion dollars to the local school districts, 1.1 billion to Amtrak, 600 million into buying energy efficient cars for the federal government, which will double what they spend on the fleet now.
+The American Recovery and Reinvestment Act won a $41 billion to the local school districts, $1.1 billion to Amtrak, $600 million into buying energy-efficient cars for the federal government, which will double what they spend on the fleet now.

 Obama just left the Capitol.

-He just finished his meeting with Republican leaders up there trying to get them to go along with his stimulus package.
+He just finished his meeting with Republican leaders up there trying to get him to go along with his stimulus package.

-Now, I want to explore something in little detail that I brought up yesterday.
+Now, I want to explore something in a little detail that I brought up yesterday.

 Obama does not need a single Republican vote in the House to get his stimulus bill.